On Linear Learning with Manycore Processors: Implementation on Manycore Processors

 \subsection{Atomic operations}

-In our asynchronous coordinate descent implementation we enforce atomic updates to the shared vector $\vv$ in order to preserve the primal-dual relationship between ${\bf w}$ and ${\boldsymbol \alpha}$ and thus maintain strong convergence guarantees derived by \citet{hsieh2015passcode}.
+We enforce atomic updates to the shared vector $\vv$ to preserve the primal-dual relationship between ${\bf w}$ and ${\boldsymbol \alpha}$ and thus maintain the convergence guarantees of asynchronous SCD derived by Hsieh et al.~\citet{hsieh2015passcode}.
 The pthreads library does not provide atomic operations, but the mutexes can be used to lock chosen variables.
-Since locking every single element of the vector separately creates an enormous overhead, we use medium-grained locks for chunks of 1024 vector elements.
+To avoid overhead, we use medium-grained locks for chunks of 1024 vector elements.